linpinn/DPUX-Hyperledger-workshop/3_HLF deployment/application/README.md

-# Hyperledger Awesome
+# Hyperledger API
-Hyperledger Demo is an application to demo the Hyperledger Fabric functionalities
+Hyperledger Demo is an application to demo the Hyperledger Fabric functionalities and compatible with demo chaincode.

 ---------------------------------------------------
 ## API Deployment